 Currently parks are hiring for the 2002 season.
 If you're interested contact your local amusement park or check out their Web site for details.
 Six Flags, Cedar Point and Paramount Parks each allow you to apply online.
 Many parks also have positions open for International applicants as well.
 Good luck, and have fun!

-Discuss this article on the Message Boards.
+Discuss this article on our Message Boards.

 Many parks have information about seasonal jobs on their web site.
 Some parks even allow you to apply online.